jorge-ramirez-upm/RepTate/RepTate/docs/source/tutorial/tutorialGUIMWD.rst

    :maxdepth: 2

-Discretisation of a GPC molecular weight distribution weight discretisation
+Discretisation of a GPC molecular weight distribution
 -------------------------------

 #.
 Start Reptate and create MWD Application::